curi/websites/essays/2019-12-10-kirzner-review.md

 I’d be surprised if Reisman himself would agree with that.
 Kirzner, as a *hostile and critical* reviewer, shouldn’t speak for Reisman.

-Reisman’s extensive criticism of the Marxist labor theory of value is separate from his aggregate-wealth argumentation, so that’s a counter example to Kirzner’s claim.
-Further counter examples can be found throughout the book, such as in chapter 18, *Keynesianism: A Critique*.
+Reisman’s extensive criticism of the Marxist labor theory of value is separate from his aggregate-wealth argumentation, so that’s a counterexample to Kirzner’s claim.
+Further counterexamples can be found throughout the book, such as in chapter 18, *Keynesianism: A Critique*.
 There, for example, Reisman criticizes Keynesian context dropping (not an aggregate-wealth point) in the section *The Declining-Marginal-Efficiency-of-Capital Doctrine and the Fallacy of Context Dropping*.

 ### Services